a-mufasa/a-mufasa/README.md

 ## 🕵️‍♂️ &nbsp;About Me

 ⚙ &nbsp;Exploring software and techonolgy to find solutions to new problems.\
-🎓 &nbsp;I'm currently studying Computer Science and getting minors in Mathematics and Data Analytics at University of Arkansas.\
+🎓 &nbsp;I graduated from University of Arkansas Class of 2023 with a BS in Computer Science and Minors in Mathematics and Data Analytics.\
 💼 &nbsp;I'm currently working as a Software Development Engineer at SupplyPike.\
 🌱 &nbsp;I enjoy learning more about Artificial Intelligence and Web Development.\
 ✉️ &nbsp;Feel free to shoot me an email at ahmedr.moustafa@gmail.com.